Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Abstract

 \section{Abstract}

-{How radial flows shape galaxy structure and evolution remains an open question.
+{The way in which radial flows shape galaxy structure and evolution remains an open question.
 Internal drivers of such flows, such as bars and spiral arms, known to mediate gas flows in the local Universe, are now observable at high redshift thanks to \textit{JWST}'s unobscured view.
-We investigate the morphology of massive star-forming galaxies at $0.8<z<1.3$ and $2.0<z<2.5$, epochs marking the peak and decline of cosmic star formation, both well-covered by kinematic surveys.
-Using \textit{JWST}/NIRCam imaging, we visually classify 1,451 galaxies, identify non-axisymmetric features, count the number of spiral arms, analyze non-parametric morphological indicators and study the dynamical support of the sample covered by kinematics (10\% of the sample) as measured via $v/\sigma$.
-Disk galaxies dominate the sample (82\%), with 48\% exhibiting spiral structure and 11\% hosting bars.
-Both fractions decline with redshift, consistent with previous studies.
-The proportion of two- and three-armed spirals remains largely unchanged across redshift, with roughly two-thirds showing two arms and one-third showing three arms in both bins.
-Notably, we find a higher incidence of three-armed spirals than reported in the local Universe, suggesting a mild evolution in spiral arm multiplicity.
-Non-parametric morphological metrics strongly correlate with stellar mass but show no significant redshift evolution.
-Finally, kinematic analysis reveals a strong correlation between disk morphology and rotational support, with most disks exhibiting $v/\sigma>3$ and median values of $v/\sigma>7$ for spirals and $v/\sigma>5$ for barred galaxies.
+We investigated the morphology of massive star-forming galaxies at $0.8<z<1.3$ and $2.0<z<2.5$, epochs marking the peak and decline of cosmic star formation, both well covered by kinematic surveys.
+Using \textit{JWST}/NIRCam imaging, we visually classified 1,451 galaxies, identified non-axisymmetric features, counted the number of spiral arms, analyzed nonparametric morphological indicators, and studied the dynamical support of the sample covered by kinematics ($\approx11\%$ of the sample) as measured via $v/\sigma$.
+Disk galaxies dominate the sample (fraction $0.82\pm0.03$); among them, $0.48\pm0.04$ exhibit spiral structure and $0.11\pm0.03$ host bars.
+Both fractions decline with redshift, in agreement with previous studies.
+The proportion of two- and three-armed spirals remains largely unchanged across our redshift bins: approximately two-thirds show two arms and one-third show three arms in both bins.
+Notably, we find a higher incidence of three-armed spirals ($\approx 0.30$) than reported in the local Universe ($\approx 0.20$), suggesting a mild evolution in spiral arm multiplicity.
+Nonparametric morphological metrics strongly correlate with stellar mass but show no significant redshift evolution.
+Finally, kinematic analysis reveals a correlation between disk morphology and rotational support: most disks exhibit $v/\sigma>3$ and median values of $v/\sigma>7$ for spirals and $v/\sigma>5$ for barred galaxies.
 This study establishes a population-wide framework for linking galaxy morphology and dynamics at cosmic noon, providing a key reference for future studies on the role of detailed structural features in galaxy evolution.}

 \keywords{galaxies: disks -- galaxies: morphology -- galaxies: evolution}